Bolivia Motorcycle Adventures

 Day 10.
 Climb Uturuncu volcano and to Polques (alt.
 4.400 m) 120 km, 100% off-road

 We will try to scale Uturuncu volcano via the absolute highest road in the world (5.800 m or 19.000 ft).
-At the end of the track, at 5.800m altitude, the landscape looks like it looked already 4.5 milliards years before: Sand, rocks, scree fields and gases hissing from the ground, nothing has chance since.
+At the end of the track, at 5.800m altitude, the landscape looks like it looked already 4.5 milliards years before: Sand, rocks, scree fields and gases hissing from the ground, nothing has change since.

 After lunch, we continue our route to Polques at the “laguna Chalvin”.
 We will spend the night next to a hot spring where we can sit in steaming hot water, gazing at a zillion stars.
 Only basic comfort available.